rafalh/dashfaction/README.md

 Problems
 --------
-If antivirus detects Dash Faction as a malicious program try to disable Reputation Services.
-It can help because some antiviruses flags new not popular files as danger just because they are not popular among users and Dash Faction is certainly not very popular :)
+If your anti-virus software detects Dash Faction as a malicious program add it to a whitelist or try to disable reputation based heuristics in the anti-virus options.
+It can help because some anti-virus programs flags new not popular files as danger just because they are not popular among users.
-I had some problems with Avast silently removing launcher exe and had to add Dash Faction to exclusions of Behaviour Shield.
+If you do not trust this Dash Faction author you can review its code and compile it yourself - keep in mind it is open-source software.

 During video capture in OBS please disable MSAA in Options - it does not perform well together.